danog/MadelineProto/README.md

 This is a WIP.

-This project requires PHP 7.
+This project requires PHP 7 and a 64 bit machine.

 The name of this project is inspired by [this person](https://s-media-cache-ak0.pinimg.com/736x/f0/a1/70/f0a170718baeb0e3817c612d96f5d1cf.jpg).